Independent Democratic Union: Michelle Bachelet first administration (2006–2010)

 During the government of Michelle Bachelet (2006–2010), UDI was the majority party in both houses of Congress and successfully fought the municipal election of 2008.
 At the internal level, in July 2008 was first presented two lists to lead the party: one headed by Juan Antonio Coloma and Victor Perez Varela (who had the backing of the historical leaders of the party) and one by Jose Antonio Kast and Rodrigo Alvarez (supported mainly by the younger members).
 Coloma got 63% of member votes.

 Coloma's board immediately got down to the details of the upcoming 2008 Chilean municipal election, and just finished it, the preparations for next year's parliamentary and presidential election.
 In December 2008, the highest party leaders decided to forgo the option to offer the country a UDI presidential candidate and provided support for Piñera's candidacy in order to avoid a fifth consecutive Concertacion government.
 This decision was ratified later, unanimously by party members, August 22, 2009.

+In the 2008 Chilean municipal election, UDI won 347 councilm seats (16.16% of the total) with 15.11% of the popular vote becoming the party with the highest number of elected councilors and the most voted party in the councilor elections.
+It also secured 58 mayoralties (16.81% of mayors) with 20.05% of the vote ranking second in the number of elected mayors with only one mayor less than Partido Demócrata Cristiano de Chile).

 In the 2009 Chilean parliamentary election, UDI held the largest plurality in the election of deputies, electing 40 deputies (one third of the House) with 23.04% (1,507,001 votes), and got 21.21% (369,594 votes) in the election of senators.
-Its bench is the largest obtained by a single party in Chile since 1990.
-UDI currently has 39 deputies and 8 senators.
+This made the UDI the largest bench obtained by a single party in Chile since 1990 holding 39 deputies and 8 senators.